King Penguins Facts - Aptenodytes patagonica

 Upon hatching, the chicks continue to be protected on the parents feet and the brood patch for another 30-40 days after which time, they are large enough to be able to regulate their temperature for themselves.
 It can still be a wait of many days, 3-14 between parents swapping duties, so the chick has to wait some considerable time between feeds.

 King penguins live on Antarctic and sub-Antarctic islands rather than in the deep south.
 There are two distinct groups, "early breeders" and "late breeders".
 Early breeders lay eggs in November which hatch around mid-January, the chicks are reared and reach about 90% of adult weight by April when they are independent.
+An individual penguin can flip between being an early or late breeder.

 Late breeders lay and incubate their eggs from January until March.
 Parental visits become fewer and further between over the winter and the chicks are left to survive blizzards and severe conditions on their own.
 They huddle together in crèches and keep alive by depleting their fat reserves, the parents retuning to feed them about once every four to six weeks.